OCCUPATIONAL ILLNESS

 Skin diseases: such as skin cancer or eczema, are often caused by exposure to chemicals in fields such as hairstyling, construction, printing, or auto repair.
 Skin diseases may also develop by working in one of these fields and having wet hands continually.

 Workers with qualifying occupational diseases might be eligible to receive workers’ compensation benefits, including payment for all medical care, medications, diagnostic tests, surgical procedures, hospitalization, and other treatments related to their illness or disease.
 Workers might also be able to recover cash benefits amounting to as much as two-thirds of their average weekly wage for the time they are unable to work or disabled.
-If the medical condition and disability become permanent, workers might be entitled to a lifetime of benefits. workers’ comp attorney can work to get your claim paid promptly, so you have the financial support you need and deserve to get on with your life.
+If the medical condition and disability become permanent, workers might be entitled to a lifetime of benefits.
+A workers’ comp attorney can work to get your claim paid promptly, so you have the financial support you need and deserve to get on with your life.